 Lumbar Symptoms | Low Back, Legs, Feet

-When a bulging disc in the lumbar region compresses your spinal nerves, symptoms can be felt in the low back, buttocks, legs and feet.
+When a bulging disc in the lumbar region compresses your spinal nerves, disc protrusion symptoms can be felt in the lower back, buttocks, legs, and feet.
 The spinal cord ends around the beginning of the lumbar region and becomes a bundle of nerves called the dura.
 A bulging disc compressing the exiting nerve can also affect the sciatic nerve, a nerve running from your hip down both sides of your legs.

 Depending on what level the bulging disc is and where it is located, symptoms can be felt bilaterally and affect both legs but often just one side.
 Sciatica symptoms typically affect one side of your body but can develop in both legs in some people who have severe spinal or foraminal stenosis (narrowing of the spinal canal).